dotnet/designs/accepted/2023/wasm-browser-threads.md

     - **O)** enables it on all workers (let user deal with JS state)
 - how to dispatch calls to the right JS thread context
     - **P)** via `SynchronizationContext` before `JSImport` stub, synchronously, stack frames
-        - this is written by user.
-Complex, async, MT stuff.
     - **Q)** via `SynchronizationContext` inside `JSImport` C# stub
     - **R)** via `emscripten_dispatch_to_thread_async` inside C code of ``
 - how to implement GC/dispose of `JSObject` proxies